 Are you right-handed or left-handed?

 The below image is a right-handed setup for a drummer.
 You can switch this to a left-handed setup by switching the positions of the drums and cymbals the complete opposite way.
 The hi-hat should go on the right-hand side, the ride cymbal should go on the left, the floor tom should go on the left, etc.

 If you are left-handed, you may decide to learn to play right-handed instead from the very start.
 Most drummers play right-handed – if you’re sharing drum kits with people for gigs, it’s a lot easier to play this way.

 Most electronic drum sets can also be switched around for lefties.

-Try to adjust your drum throne so that your knees are at a right-angle to the floor.
-You should be able to reach all of the hi-hats, cymbals, and drums with an easy motion.
+Try to adjust your drum throne so that your knees are at a right angle to the floor.
+You should be able to reach all of the hi-hats, cymbals, and drums with easy motion.
 Awkwardly placed drums and cymbals can ruin your fluidity when drumming.